-- b.
-Quizzes over chapter readings, grammar points, and vocabulary can be given at any time with or without notice, but a chapter test is administered after the completion of each chapter.
-Three unit exams are given as well as a comprehensive final exam at the end of the course. - c.
-The final grade is given according to the following scale: - A=90-100%; B=80-89%; C=70-79%; D=60-69%; F=59% and below Students must earn a minimum grade of "C" in this course before taking the next level. - e.
-Extra Credit - (1) Extra credit cannot raise a grade from a "D" to a "C" if the cumulative score is lower than a 68% before extra credit points are added. - (2) Participation in a language club and conversation table is not mandatory; however, students are encouraged to attend in order to improve knowledge of the target culture.
-Extra credit up to 6% is given for participation in a language club, conversation table, and/or foreign language church or Bible study.
+- a.
+Students should not expect extra credit to help raise a grade. - b.
+Extra credit cannot raise a grade from a "D" to a "C" if the cumulative score is lower than a 68% before extra credit points are added. - c.
+Participation in a language club and conversation table is not mandatory; however, students are encouraged to attend in order to improve knowledge of the target culture.
+Extra credit up to 3% is given for participation in a language club, conversation table, and/or foreign language church or Bible study.
+Report turned in to the teacher.